-Since tramadol can develop physical dependence, don’t stop taking tramadol abruptly without supervision.
-This can trigger withdrawal symptoms, which doesn’t mean you have a tramadol addiction.
-After a drug screening to detect tramadol, a professional will recommend a medical detox program with medication-assisted treatment to help the body safely eliminate tramadol from the system.
+Since Tramadol can develop physical dependence, don’t stop taking Tramadol abruptly without supervision.
+This can trigger withdrawal symptoms, which doesn’t mean you have a Tramadol addiction.
+After a drug screening to detect Tramadol, a professional will recommend a medical detox program with medication-assisted treatment to help the body safely eliminate Tramadol from the system.
 Tramadol addiction treatment includes detoxification programs to help people tamper off the substance from their system.
-Then, most patients move to either inpatient rehab programs or outpatient treatment programs to continue their recovery.
+Then, most patients move to inpatient rehab or outpatient treatment programs to continue their recovery.
 Here, a combination of individual and group therapy can help people develop the skills they need to fight their addiction.
 Sometimes cognitive-behavioral therapy is used to combat addiction behavior and help people treat the underlying issues that might trigger their addiction.

 What If I Developed an Addiction?